Viral respiratory illness signs and symptoms and severity definitions

 Enhances monitoring with Public Health support (*)

-In addition to the site following COVID-19 enhanced monitoring (EM) checklist – one or more case.
+In addition to the care community following COVID-19 enhanced monitoring (EM) checklist – one or more case.

-• Additional measures may be recommended at the discretion of the MHO; refer to the checklist for additional measures.
+• Additional measures may be recommended at the discretion of the medical health officer (MHO).

 COVID-19 outbreak

-This is at the determination of the MHO based on the number of cases identified on a unit, transmission trends, severity of illness and/or operational impacts.
+Outbreak declaration is at the discretion of the MHO based on the number of cases identified on a unit, transmission trends, severity of illness and/or operational impacts.

 Outbreak declaration is at the discretion of the MHO and is based on the situation reported by the care community to Public Health.
-Consider the following criteria for outbreak declaration when consulting with Public Health:
+Public Health will consider the following criteria for an outbreak declaration:

-• Staff and/or clients on a unit/neighborhood with symptoms of respiratory illness and symptom onset is within seven days.
+• Staff and/or residents on a unit/neighborhood/floor with symptoms of respiratory illness and symptom onset is within seven days.

 • Lab confirmation of the same virus